Why Doesn’t NASCAR Race In the Rain Like Every Other Series?

 For Formula One and other European “single-seater” racing series, teams often bring sets of both “slicks” and grooved tires for both wet and dry conditions.
 With grooved tires, Formula One cars can drive safely through moderate rain.
 However, a heavy enough downpour can still bring a race to a stop.

 This is not the case for NASCAR, who takes absolutely no chances with the weather.
 Even a light drizzle can be enough to bring out the red flag.
-During the stoppage, crews use jet dryers — slightly modified jet engines pointed toward the track to blow the surface dry.
+During the stoppage, crews use jet dryers, which are slightly modified jet engines pointed toward the track to blow the surface dry.

 If the race cannot be restarted within a reasonable amount of time, one of two things will happen.
-Assuming that the race has not reached its halfway point, the race will be postponed until the next day of good weather.
-If the race has passed its halfway point and it cannot continue, NASCAR will declare the race over.
+Assuming that the race has not reached its halfway point, it will be postponed until the next day of good weather.
+If the race has passed its halfway point and cannot continue, NASCAR will declare it over.

 Has NASCAR used rain tires?

 Until very recently, NASCAR has simply not bothered with the idea of using rain tires.
 It had been able to scrape by just fine without them for decades.
-Goodyear briefly experimented with a rain tire compound in 1995, but abandoned the project after poor reviews from drivers.
+Goodyear briefly experimented with a rain tire compound in 1995, reports the Daily Press, but abandoned the project after poor reviews from drivers.

 Things changed with the 2008 Nationwide (now Xfinity) Series race at Circuit Gilles Villeneuve in Montreal — a 2.71-mile road course more famous for hosting Formula One.
 For the first time in the modern era, NASCAR allowed teams to break out grooved tires during a points-paying race.
 Rain tires didn’t come to the Cup Series until the 2020 Bank of America ROVAL 500, held at Charlotte Motor Speedway’s road course.